Finland: conservative revolution is coming?

 The main topic of the electoral campaign in Finland was the public debt.
 Not NATO, not war in Ukraine, not China and US decoupling.
 It was public debt, why?
 The Finnish economy seems very lively and stable, there is actually the lowest unemployment rate in history.

-This debt originated during the pandemic, because there was some kind of reimbursement for business, just like in Poland or Italy?
+This debt originated during the pandemic because there was some kind of reimbursement for business, just like in Poland or Italy?

 Yes, however the prices were high already due to the invasion of Ukraine.
 And the government took massive loans and transferred them to citizens which then paid their electricity bills.
-The tax for electricity was abolished completely in the of 2022, and this went as a windfall money to the electricity giants.
+The tax on electricity was abolished completely in the of 2022, and this went as windfall money to the electricity giants.

 This kind of investment also creates some kind of public trust, relation between the voters and government.
 What was the reaction on the side of citizens?